epiforecasts/bpmodels/README.md

 #> [1] -8.607
 ```

-The first argument of `chain_ll()` is the size (or length) distribution
+The first argument of `chain_ll()` is the chain size (or length, in
-to analyse.
-The second argument, `offspring`, specifies the offspring
+number of generations that a chain lasted) distribution to analyse.
+The
-distribution.
-This is given as a function used to generate random
+second argument, `offspring`, specifies the offspring distribution.
+This
-offspring.
-It can be any probability distribution implemented in `R`,
+is given as a function used to generate random offspring.
+It can be any
-that is, one that has a corresponding function for generating random
+probability distribution implemented in `R`, that is, one that has a
-numbers beginning with the letter `r`.
-In the case of the example above,
+corresponding function for generating random numbers beginning with the
-since random Poisson numbers are generated in `R` using a function
+letter `r`.
+In the case of the example above, since random Poisson
-called `rpois()`, the string to pass to the `offspring` argument is
+numbers are generated in `R` using a function called `rpois()`, the
-`"pois"`.
+string to pass to the `offspring` argument is `"pois"`.

 The third argument, `stat`, determines whether to analyse chain sizes
 (`"size"`, the default if this argument is not specified) or lengths